wp-plugins/sidebar-photoblog/readme.txt

 Tested up to: 2.7.1
 Stable tag: 2.7

-Share your daily/family photos on your blog sidebar easily.
+A simple but reliable photoblog plugin for WordPress helps you to share your daily photos on your sidebar easily.

 == Description ==

 There are several photoblog plugins for WordPress around the Internet.
-Most of them, suppose that you are a professional photographer who make lots of money via his/her camera but I don't think so!
+Most of them, suppose that you are a professional photographer who make much money via his/her camera, but We don't think so!

 Sidebar Photoblog doesn't use lots of server resources and hasn't many confusing options.
-It uses WordPress functions to get maximum  compatibility and flexibility.
+It uses WordPress functions to get maximum flexibility, simplicity  and compatibility .

-Sidebar Photoblog is simple, light and easy to use.
 It also has some nice effects and an archive page for your photos.

-It's first release so let me know if you found a bug or have any comment.
+To see some screenshots and learn how to add your photos please see [plugin URL](http://wordpresswave.com/plugins/)!.

+== Screenshots ==

+You can find some screenshots here http://wordpresswave.com/plugins/sidebar-photoblog/#screenshot

 == Frequently Asked Questions ==

 = How can I use it? =

-After installation the plugin automatically creates a category called 'Sidebar Photoblog' and a page as photo archive:'Browse Photos'.
-You can edit that category and page via WordPress but "[sphoto_archive]" should remain in the page content.
+After adding widget to your sidebar, the plugin automatically creates a category called 'Sidebar Photoblog' and a page as photo archive:'Browse Photos'.
+You can edit that category and page but "[sphoto_archive]" should remain in the page content(usually not required).

 To insert your photos: